stormlrd/.kiro-bmad-template/Kiro-Spec-Converter-Agent-Guide.md

 **Solution**: Ask the agent to adjust:
 ```
-@spec-converter rewrite properties with more detail
+@kiro-spec-converter rewrite properties with more detail
-@spec-converter add more edge case properties
+@kiro-spec-converter add more edge case properties
-@spec-converter simplify the task breakdown
+@kiro-spec-converter simplify the task breakdown
 ```

 ## Summary

-**The @spec-converter agent is your automation for BMAD → Kiro conversion.**
+**The @kiro-spec-converter agent is your automation for BMAD → Kiro conversion.**

 **One command:**
 ```
-@spec-converter convert docs/[feature]-prd.md to a Kiro spec
+@kiro-spec-converter convert docs/[feature]-prd.md to a Kiro spec
 ```

 **Three approvals:**